ToilaQuacHun/Healthcare-Clinic-Telemedicine-Portal/README.md

 The system is designed to:
 - Store and manage patient information.
 - Store and manage doctor information.
+- Classify doctors as General Practitioners or Specialists.
 - Store medical specialty information for Specialists.
 - Manage doctor schedules and available working periods.
 - Manage appointments between Patients and Doctors.